 Customer research can provide valuable insights to drive improvements giving you a competitive edge

-JWPM has specific expertise undertaking customer research in b2b and industrial markets.
-We provide two types of customer research...
+JWPM delivers specific expertise undertaking customer research in b2b and industrial markets.

-A common requirement is understanding why the rest of the market isn't buying from you.
+Understanding why the rest of the market isn't buying from you can provide important information (particularly if the answer is "we've never heard of you.")
 This exercise can be expanded to developing a sales target prospect list.

 JWPM routinely undertakes customer research either as part of a larger strategy development project or as a standalone exercise.

 Customer research in b2b markets is a great tool for discovering...

 - Brand strength and image: How well is your brand cemented into the minds of your existing and potential customers (if at all)?
 What values do they attribute to your brand?
 Who do they consider to be the market leader and why?

 - Customer attitudes toward your firm: How do your customers think you perform?
 How can you improve?